 The Graduate Professional Development Grant supports opportunities in European Studies that enhance graduate students’ professional development.
 Strong preference will be given to students presenting at conferences.
 Please note this grant is not meant to support research endeavors.

 March 30, 2018.
 Applications will be accepted throughout the academic year until the deadline or funds are depleted.
-It is best to complete applications at least 6 weeks prior to departure.
-Grant decisions will be made on the last Monday of each month, with the exception of December when no decisions will be made.
+It is best to complete applications at least 4 weeks prior to departure.
+Students will normally receive grant decisions within 3 weeks of their completed applications.

 $750 for travel in North America; $1500 for travel to Europe and other international locations outside of North America.
-Funds used for participation at an academic conference are paid upon the filing of an expense report.
-All other funds are typically paid as a one-time sum.
+Funds used for participation at an academic conference are paid after the trip and upon the filing of an expense report (with receipts.)
+All other funds are typically paid as a one-time sum prior to departure.